Older Assignees & Expatriate Workers

 IN THIS SECTION

-The rise of millennials grabs headlines and companies scramble to accommodate the expectations of new generations.
+The rise of Gen Z and millennials grabs headlines and companies scramble to accommodate the expectations of new generations.
 However, the fact that the workforce is ageing quickly is an equally important trend.
 This trend is a global one, not limited to Europe and North America.
 Workforces in many emerging markets in Asia and Latin America are also ageing fast.
 This will pose a major challenge in the coming decades for a country like China.

 The ageing workforce trend has implications for global mobility management because a significant proportion of future assignees are likely to be older employees.
 More generally, the expatriate population is steadily getting older.